AR2202/Colourful/README.md

 The reason translating back to a Colourful expression is difficult is because due to the lack of parentheses, the language, when using only pre-defined colours, is not turing complete.
 In order to have a target for any possible SKI expression in Colourful, it is necessary to add user-defined colours.
 The backwards compilation step from SKI to Colourful would need to define colours that the original program did not define.
 This is possible in theory, but may confuse the user.

+With the exception of colour definitions, the entire program is treated as a single expression and transpiled to a single expression in the SKI combinator calculus.

+## Implementation

+The first implementation will be a transpiler which translates an expression in Colourful to an expression in the SKI combinator calculus.

+The next step will be an interpreter for the SKI combinator calculus.

+The ultimate goal is to also implement a backwards transpiler which translates the reduced (evaluated) SKI expression back to an expression in Colourful.

+A future goal (but beyond the current scope of the #language-makers jam) is an implementation with a GUI that can display the colours.

 ## #language-makers Theme

 ### The end is not the end